 Basil and lemon olive oil cake with strawberry syrup

-This light cake brings together several summery flavours.
-Originally by Katie Quinn Davies
+Lovely Australian recipe for a light cake that brings together several summery flavours.

 Black butter

-This is an unusual, traditional recipe from Jersey that uses the last of our apples.
-It’s not actually a butter at all – more of a rich, treacly compote that would make a great substitute for mincemeat in mince pies or eat well with a scoop of vanilla ice cream.
+Kate Ross brought this unusual, traditional recipe from Jersey that uses the last of our apples.
+It’s not actually a butter at all – more of a rich, treacly compote that would make a great substitute for mincemeat in mince pies or eat well with a scoop of vanilla ice cream or try it in a cheesecake: https://www.lamarewineestate.com/product-recipes/jersey-black-butter-cheesecake/

 Makes about 1.35kg/3lb